-‘Extreme Empathizers’ Could Help Reveal the Origins of Human Cooperation
+What the World’s Most Sociable People Reveal About Friendliness

 If so, you would expect to see signs that these genes have changed in recent evolutionary history.
 And that’s exactly what Cedric Boeckx at the University of Barcelona has recently been trying to test.
 The experiments are a collaboration with Giuseppe Testa and his team at the University of Milan and the European Institute of Oncology.
 Testa spearheaded the first in vitro models of Williams syndrome with stem cells derived from the skin.
 Using these tissue samples, the group confirmed the hypothesis that lower levels of BAZ1B resulted in reduced neural-crest migration.
 The team also examined tissues from people who had duplicated copies of BAZ1B—which, as expected, produced the opposite effect, resulting in greater neural-crest migration.

 The next step was to examine the role of neural-crest cells in evolution.
 The team identified which genes are regulated by BAZ1B, and which might therefore be involved in neural-crest migration.
-By comparing the modern human genomes to those our closest relatives, the Neanderthals and the Denisovans, they found signs that BAZ1B and its targets had indeed undergone significant selection in Homo sapiens’ recent history.
+By comparing the modern human genomes with those of our closest relatives, the Neanderthals and the Denisovans, they found signs that BAZ1B and its targets had indeed undergone significant selection in the recent history of Homo sapiens.
 This included a sweep of specific mutations appearing far more frequently within these areas—just the kind of changes you would expect if certain traits are being preferentially chosen within a population.

-Boeckx and Testa recently published their paper as a preprint online that has not yet been peer reviewed.
+Boeckx and Testa recently published their paper as an online preprint that has not yet been peer reviewed.
 So far, it’s only the first glimmer of evidence that self-domestication altered behavior and appearance through changes to our neural-crest cells.
 But the research might just be the start.
 One of the other genes implicated in Williams syndrome, GTF2I, which may also alter neural-crest cell migration and hyper-sociality, has similarly experienced significant changes during recent human evolution, and appears to be altered in other domesticated animals.
 Further investigations of the condition might provide much more evidence for the self-domestication hypothesis and its consequences for human nature.

 It is a profound idea that, at some point in our history, humans began to take their evolution into their own hands, turning us into the uniquely cooperative animals we are today.
 Williams syndrome may affect just one in thousands of people, but by inspiring this research, its traits might help us understand the social instincts in all of us.